 If you haven’t already, you’ll soon begin to feel your baby move!
 This is known as quickening.
 Pay attention to a gentle, fluttery feeling in your uterus.
 It’s almost like a little butterfly is flapping around in there!
+(Honestly, while this doesn’t sound cute, it may feel like you have gas.)
 You may have noticed this movement as early as 16 weeks, but most moms are able to recognize baby’s movement by around week 20.

 Stuffy Nose & Nosebleeds

 Elevated estrogen levels during pregnancy cause an increase of blood flow to all of your mucous membranes.
 This results in swollen mucosal tissue, and commonly nasal congestion.
 Additionally, always having to blow that annoying stuffy nose sets pregnant moms up for the occasional nosebleed.

 Unfortunately, antihistamines and decongestants are typically discouraged during pregnancy.
 Ask your provider about the use of a saline spray.
 Running a cool-air vaporizer during the night may bring relief…or it may not.
 Either way, expect the congestion to stick around until baby is born.

 Enjoy this amazing 20th week of your pregnancy!
 We’ll see you soon at week 21!

 Kopa Birth’s online birthing classes allow you to prepare for a natural hospital birth from the comfort of your own home, 24/7.
 Enroll today in our free online childbirth class and start preparing for your natural birth!

 - Glade, B.C., Schuler, J. (2011).
 Your Pregnancy Week by Week, 7th edition.
 First Da Capo Press.